 - Whiplash Claim – Child accident claims of this nature can commonly be because of a traffic incident.
 So, child whiplash claims can result from a road traffic accident and could affect anyone who has been involved in the accident.
 Any victims of an accident that results in a whiplash injury can make a claim for compensation if the fault does not lie with them.

 - Injury at School Compensation Claims – You may be concerned about children who are injured at school because of the improper implementation of safety measures.
-If your child is injured at school, you are likely to have questions.
+If your child is injured at school, you are likely to have questions, such as ‘can you sue a school for negligence?’.
 The Health and Safety Executive say that the most common causes of workplace injuries are slips and trips.
 This includes all education premises.
 Depending on the pain and the suffering that a child has been put through with their injuries child injury compensation at school can vary.

 - Injury at Nursery Claims – Small children in a nursery setting can be injured for a number of different reasons, such as lack of appropriate supervision.
 In these circumstances, it could be hard to get an explanation.
 The Childcare Act 2006 states that, no matter what their age or the setting, children should be afforded a duty of care.
 It is important that children in these settings are kept safe at all times.
 If a child is injured due to negligence on the part of the nursery or its staff, then their parents are well within their rights to pursue a claim for injury compensation.